Healthy Children

 Children leaving foster care who are reunified with their families or placed with a relative within 12 months of entering foster care (Number & Percent)

 Definitions: Numerator: Number of children exiting Foster Care who are reunified with their birth families or legally placed with a relative within 12 months of entering care.
 Denominator: Number of children exiting Foster Care who are reunified with their birth families or legally placed with a relative.
-Rates Calculation: 100 times the numerator divided by the denominator.
+Rate Calculation: 100 times the numerator divided by the denominator.

 Data Source: Division of Family and Children Services, Georgia Department of Human Services.

-Households, with children, receiving Food Stamps (Number)
+Households, with children, receiving Benefits from the Supplemental Nutrition Assistance Program (SNAP) (Number)

 Data Source: Division of Family and Children Services, Georgia Department of Human Services.